 Folder Sharing Settings

 Egnyte offers folder links and several different types of file links.
 You might decide that it’s okay for users to use all these sharing options for most of the content in your account, but want to restrict sharing for certain folders that contain sensitive documents.
-Our newest feature makes this possible: folder level link controls.
+The folder level link controls makes this possible.

 You can choose three levels of security, which will apply to files in this folder and any sub-folders.